d-bl/MAE-gf/docs/counting-snow/index.md

 The following not-exhaustive families are created manually from some of the generated permutations.
 The figure below contains a few more examples beyond the visible area.
+The captions for the family members are explained later.

 ![](654321.svg)